About the award

 The prize for Foundation Dentists (formally Vocational Dental Practitioners) was established by the British Endodontic Society in 1994.

 Greater understanding of the art and science of endodontics is essential if patients are to benefit from the many advances in treatment which are now available.
 To this end, the Society has always nurtured close links with General Practitioners who carry out the vast majority of endodontic treatment in the United Kingdom.

 The British Endodontic Prize for Foundation Dentists is aimed at promoting these targets for the newly qualified practitioner.

 How to apply

 The prize competition is open to all Foundation Dentists (DF1) in the United Kingdom during their first year of Foundation Training.
+For the 2020 entry this is between September 2019 and August 2020.
 There are two methods of entry.

 - Candidates for the prize are invited to submit either an extensive case report or series of cases relating to any clinical procedure involving endodontic treatment.